TeamCocoDojo/cocodojo/README.md

 Coco Dojo
 ========

-This is the new Coco Dojo
+This is the new Coco Dojo repository.

 ###Requirement
 + Meteor Release 0.6.3.1